Our team is building a product for just one person. Unbelievable! Who is this person?

 Post Workshop: put Your Product Persona to use

-Once you have finished the workshop and got your persona’s profile, and feel that you have tons of things to say about them, what’s next?
+Once you’ve finished the workshop and got your persona’s profile, and feel that you have tons of things to say about them, what’s next?
 Here are a couple of places where you can use your persona right away:

 1. Ingrain Your Persona Into day-to-day Discussions

 Create a mock LinkedIn page for the persona, present it to your team and also put it up in your workspace.
 Encourage your team to start using the persona’s name in your day-to-day product discussion.
-For example, when your team is comparing two designs, ask questions like “Will [Eric] prefer to use it in A way or B way?”
+For example, when your team is comparing two designs, ask questions like “Will [Eric] prefer to use version A or B?”

 2. Reassess Your Product Roadmap